-With livestreams, you can show yourself from your human side site and get into conversation with your customers.
+With live streams, you show yourself from your personal side and get into conversation with your customers.
 If you want to do it really well, however, you should not underestimate the effort involved.
-In this article, I show you how to use livestream marketing and how to get started.
+In this article, I show you how to use live stream marketing and how to get started.

 Because even if you get started quickly, it will cost you time in the end.
 This is especially true if your demands increase and you want it to be more than just a spontaneous action at some point.

 Some of us will remember the Cluetrain Manifesto of 1999, its prophetic first thesis: "Markets are conversations."
 It's amazing how much that has come true.
-Basically, social media as a whole can be derived from it, many years before Facebook & Co started their triumphant march.
+Basically, social media as a whole can be derived from it, many years before Facebook and others started their triumphant march.

-Your individual voice can (and should) become clear in livestreaming.
+Your individual voice may (and should) become clear in live streams.
 Especially as a freelancer or smaller agency, you score points here because you are your own brand voice and don't have to go through the hassle of finding it like a larger company.
 See my article Brand Voice: Individual voice for your marketing.

 This makes you appear accessible and tangible and not like a sometimes abstract brand.
-This is a building block for a trusting, appreciative relationship with your potential customers - an important building block in content marketing, but also beyond.
+The foundation for a trusting, appreciative relationship with your potential customers - an important component in content marketing, but also beyond.

-Even though the technical hurdle for livestreaming is as low as can be, you should not underestimate the time required.
-On the one hand, live videos can be realised faster than recorded videos because, among other things, the time and effort required for editing is eliminated.
-But on the other hand, you have to spend more time on preparation and realisation: If you don't have a good plan of what you want to do during your livestream, no one will want to watch you.
+Even though the technical hurdle for live streaming is as low as can be, you should not underestimate the time required.
+On the one hand, live videos can be realized faster than recorded videos because, among other things, time and effort required for editing is eliminated.
+But on the other hand, you have to spend more time on preparation and realization: If you don't have a good plan of what you want to do during your live stream, no one will want to watch it.

 Ultimately, it's important whether you feel like it.
 Because if you do, you are more likely to come up with ideas that appeal to your target group.
 And that's what matters in the end.
 Besides, it's more fun to watch when you're having fun yourself!

 If you want to give a ten-minute monologue instead, it's better to record it in advance.
-That way you can perfect it and get to the point.
-The audio and video quality of a live stream is almost always poorer for technical reasons.
+That way you can get to the point perfectly.
+The audio and video quality of a live stream is almost always lower for technical reasons.
 Some examples and suggestions for you:

 Looking over the shoulder

-Livestreams are popular, where viewers look over someone's shoulder virtually.
-So you could specifically demonstrate something.
+Live streams, in which viewers look over someone's shoulder virtually, are popular.
+You could specifically demonstrate something.
 Make sure you know what you want to show and how it works.
-Ideally, you should take the time to go through it roughly without an audience.
+Ideally, you should take the time to go through it roughly, without an audience.
 The good thing about this format is that even if there is no feedback from your audience, you have something to do.
 There is no idle time.

 "Ask me anything"

 So it's a question and answer session on your topic.
-This is very broad and you could get questions about your career, your favourite tools or technical questions about your work.
-Thematically narrower would be a "speaking hour" on your field of expertise, which you offer regularly and which is clearly aimed at your hoped-for target group.
+This is very broad and you could get questions about your career, your favorite tools or technical questions about your work.
+Thematically narrower would be a "office hour" on your field of expertise, which you offer regularly and which is clearly aimed at your hoped-for target group.